bikalims/bika.lims/README.md

 ```bash
 docker compose up -d
 ```
-📍Your Bika LIMS instance will be available at: http://localhost:8081/bikalims/ (or the host machine’s IP/domain) User admin / admin
+Your Bika LIMS instance will be available at: http://localhost:8081/bikalims/ (or the host machine’s IP/domain) User admin / admin

 ### Change the admin password